LA Rams Week 1 Team Grades: High Marks All Around As Rams Wallop Colts In Season Opener

 By Cedric Williams

-The Rams dominated the visiting Indianapolis Colts in every way on their way to a 46-9 victory.
+The Rams dominated the visiting Indianapolis Colts in every facet of the game on their way to a 46-9 victory.

-Los Angeles was the better team on Sunday, and Indianapolis was simply outmanned and didn’t stand much chance.
+Los Angeles was the better team yesterday, and Indianapolis was simply outmanned and didn’t stand much of a chance.
 That’s why the Rams won big, and it’s also why we’ve got nothing but high marks for the home team in our Week 1 gameday grades:

 OFFENSE – A